bk-kiran/VGameFinderFiles/README.md

 ## View Website/Files

 This repo has all the files used to create the front-end of this appliction.
-You can view a live demo of this web app [Here](https://vgamefinder.kiranbk.com/).
+You can view a live demo of this web app <a href="https://vgamefinder.kiranbk.com/" target="_blank">Here</a>.

-This [Repo](https://github.com/bk-kiran/videogamerecommender) contains the files used to create the video game recommendation system, you can also view a live demo of [Here](https://videogamerecommender-6cwohbvkgdnf3l29vvyvpj.streamlit.app/).
+This <a href="https://github.com/bk-kiran/videogamerecommender" target="_blank">Repo</a> contains the files used to create the video game recommendation system, you can also view a live demo of the video game reccomender <a href="https://github.com/bk-kiran/videogamerecommender" target="_blank">Here</a>.

 ## Features